DRAM Speed Converter

 Spotted a wrong result, broken field, or typo?
 Tell us below and we’ll fix it fast.

 DRAM speed can be confusing because different labels describe the same hardware from different angles.
-You might see DDR4-3200 on the box, 1600 MHz in monitoring software, and timings like CL16-18-18.
+You might see DDR4-3200 on the box, 1600 MHz in monitoring software, and a CAS latency like CL16.
 All of these describe how fast data moves and how quickly a request completes.

-Our converter brings these pieces together.
-It translates a data rate in mega-transfers per second into clock speed in megahertz.
-It also estimates bandwidth per channel and overall bandwidth across channels.
-Finally, it turns cycle-based timings into time-based latency in nanoseconds.
+Our calculator brings these pieces together.
+It translates a data rate in mega-transfers per second into the real memory clock in megahertz, computes the cycle time (tCK), and estimates theoretical bandwidth per channel and across channels.
+It also turns CAS latency in cycles into a time-based first-word latency in nanoseconds, then applies an optional ranks multiplier and an efficiency factor to estimate sustained bandwidth.

 This helps you answer practical questions.
 Will dual-channel DDR4-3200 keep a mid-tier CPU fed?
-How much faster is DDR5-6000 than DDR5-5200 for bandwidth-heavy tasks?
-What does a lower CAS number mean in real time?
+How much theoretical bandwidth does DDR5-6000 deliver compared with DDR4-3200?
+What does a CAS number mean in real nanoseconds?

 DRAM Speed Converter Calculator